Information about the High Tide Line ("King Tides") in Buzzards Bay

 As noted above, the highest predicted tidal elevation during a year is called the "annual high tide", and where the water meets the land, it is called the "High Tide Line."
 These are specific terms used in certain state and federal regulations, and refer to the highest elevations in a particular year, instead of a 19-year cycle.
 Because annual high tides or king tides often occur on roughly a 14-month cycle, but numerous factors come to play with the positioning of the sun, earth, and moon.
 In 2014, the higher than average tides will occur in August, September, and October, and they will be more favorably split between daylight and nighttime hours.
 However, the tidal predictions in Buzzards Bay vary depending on the amount of data that has been collected for a station, and in 2014, the highest tides diminish over the course of 2014.
 Thus, some areas of Buzzards Bay will actually have their highest predicted tides on January 2, 2014.
 Still, throughout Buzzards Bay, the difference between the January 2014 and September 2014 spring tides will be mostly less than 3 or 4 inches.

 Under Massachusetts Wetland Protection Act regulations, the elevation of the mean high water (MHW) mark is based on the average predicted MHW during the currently adopted National Tidal Datum Epoch (1983-2001).
 Under federal law, the high tide line (HTL, or highest tide of the year), does not have a specific reference time period defined.
-This ambiguity has prompted some (like the state of Connecticut Department of Transportation, see the CT High Tide Line Committee recommendations) to call for the a definition based on predicted highest annual tides during a tidal epoch.
+This ambiguity has prompted some (like the state of Connecticut Department of Transportation, see the CT High Tide Line Committee recommendations) to call for a definition based on predicted highest annual tides during a tidal epoch.
+These recommendations were made into law and described at this CT DOT website.